 Facebook is a great platform but we’re all aware how much time we can waste browsing our news feed.
-According to the latest Sensis report, the average Australian spends nearly 10 hours a week using Facebook.
+According to the latest Sensis report, 94% of Australians are using Facebook!

 Now, when it comes to our business Facebook page we don’t want to be wasting ANY time.